-6.2.8 Private key activation method.
+6.2.8 Method of activating private key

 The Signatory's private key is accessed via an activation key, which only the Signatory knows and must avoid writing down.

 The CA Root's key is activated via an mout of n process.
 See section 6.3.1